Frequently Asked Questions

 First-year students are only allowed to enroll in ONE Commons iSeminar.
 First-year students should review the course descriptions carefully before signing up to be aware of course expectations and schedule.

-Students are not required to register for and complete nine additional credit hours in their plan of study to satisfy Immersion Vanderbilt requirements.
 The requirements of Immersion Vanderbilt are left intentionally flexible to allow students to complete them in and/or beyond the classroom.
 Requirements may also be completed outside of the academic year calendar.
+Students may use more than one experience to complete their projects and may choose whether to incorporate classroom work into their plans.

 The short answer is no. The longer answer is developed below.
 Immersion Vanderbilt does not ask students do more work.
 Rather, it is asking some of them to work differently.